Adopt

 The first step is to identify the dog or dogs you’re interested in learning about and possibly meeting.

-All our dogs have pages on this site on our Adopt page and also on our Petfinder page.
+You can find out about our dogs on our Petfinder page.
 Take a look, and then email us at adopt@popb.org to tell us which dogs seem like a potential good fit, and we can set up a time to meet.
 If they all look good, or you are completely open, then tell us a little about you and your household and the kind of dog you think would fit, and we’ll give you some suggestions!

 Adoption Events: There are several options for meeting our adoptable dogs, including weekend adoption events.
-We have two regular Saturday events in Gainesville, alternating between Petco (6869 W. Newberry Rd, Gainesville, FL) and Earthwise Pet of Jonesville (14029 W. Newberry Rd, Newberry, FL).
-The updated schedule for these and our special events are posted on our events page.
+The updated schedule for these and our special events is posted on our events page.

 Introducing a Dog to Your Pets: We encourage adopters to meet the dog(s) first without their current pets.
 This lets you focus on the dog and your interactions with him or her.
 If you think the dog is a good match, we can then have a second meeting with your dog (or bring the dog to your home to meet your cat).
 We are more than happy to help you introduce your pets and in fact we prefer to help with that.